gleam-lang/gleam/notes/talk.md

 same value as the token.

-To achieve this I need to be able to refer to the tuple that makes up the name token, and then extract the second value from it.
+To achieve this I need to be able to refer to the tuple that makes up the name token, and then extract string value from it.

 Helpfully Yecc assigns pseudo variables in the form of atoms for each symbol used in the symbol definition.
-If class is a dot then a name, atom dollar one refers to the dollar token, and atom dollar two refers to the name token.
+If class is a dot then a name, atom dollar one refers to the dot token, and atom dollar two refers to the name token.

 ```erlang
 % .btn